 Employment & Workforce

-As of April 2016, Rocklin has an estimated civilian work force of 30,100 with an unemployment rate of 4.4%, an improvement of .4 percent from May of 2015.
+As of May 2019, Rocklin has an estimated civilian work force of 33,700 with an unemployment rate of 5.4%.
 Approximately 40% of Rocklin citizens over age 25 hold a bachelor’s degree or higher.

 Rocklin Unified School District provides K-12 education in Rocklin.
 In addition there are several charter and private schools that serve Rocklin.
 Rocklin is also home to Sierra College (two-year community college) and William Jessup University (private university).